Indatus/gopher/README.md

 $ ./callbot call:single 5551234567 call-scripts/test-script.xml
 ```

-The default call script is located in the `call-scripts` directory and contains TwiML (Twilio Markup Language) that tells Twilio how to handle the outgoing call.
-Check out the Twilio docs for more info on [TwiML](https://www.twilio.com/docs/api/twiml).

-`call:single` uses the phone number you provided in `congig.php` in `callServices.defaultFrom` for the default from number.
+`call:single` uses the default from phone number you provided in `congig.php`.
 You can override the default from number by passing the `from` option:

 ```
 $ ./callbot call:single 5551234567 call-scripts/test-script.xml --from="5551234567"